 - Documentation- Raise your hand if you got awesome training in grad school on how to keep documentation… hm… anybody?
 I spent four years in grad school and you know how much training I got on this topic… one hour.
 That’s right- one hour of a single class (that day, not the whole semester) was dedicated to learning how to write notes.
 No one ever talked about treatment planning… in four years (yeah, let that sink in).
 Thankfully, I got some training in how to collect intake information during my psychological assessment class (thanks, Dr. Susan Gamble).
 Documentation is this weird, mysterious thing that no one ever talks about but everyone worries about.
 Why is it so neglected when it’s so essential to our daily work?

 Hopefully, you recognize this is a specialty of mine and I really hope to teach therapists how to do this well and to take away the embarrassment of asking questions about documentation.
 Trust me- everyone else is wondering the same thing you are!
-And if you’re still a little embarrassed but dying to get some questions answered, sign up for my free newsletter (psst… no one but me and you will know you did!).
+And if you’re still a little embarrassed but dying to get some questions answered, sign up for my free newsletter and crash course (psst… no one but me and you will know you did!).